-No bullshit, these rocks are actually called The Wonderful Rocks.
-It’s not a name I have conjured up because I think they’re wonderful… although they are a little bit special.
+These rocks are actually called The Wonderful Rocks, it’s not a name that I have conjured up because I think they’re wonderful… although they are quite unique.

 Although the rocks are 4km from the village of Asparahuvo and about an hour west of Varna it does feel as if you’re in the middle of absolutely no where.
 However if you go on a weekend, the road and area will be full of cars, fishermen and often groups of tourists on day trips.
 It might be best to visit mid-week if you can.

-If you’re in the area come and have a look but don’t make a special trip just to see them.
+If you’re travelling in Bulgaria and are in the area, come and have a look but don’t make a special trip just to see them.
 It only takes about twenty minutes to walk through them and cross over to the bank opposite for a different look.

 Much like the Pobiti Kamani rocks, they’re interesting to see but you’d be disappointed if you spent a few hours in a car getting there.